-We have been blessed to have a twenty year run at caring for the 103 year old theatre and we’ve loved almost every minute.
-When we took over the theatre the lobby was filled with a video tape rental shop, there was no internet, kids used pay phones to get a ride home, real 35 mm film rolled through the projectors, the rest rooms looked like a place not to linger, and there was two tired screens.
+We have been blessed to have a twenty-seven-year run at caring for the 110-year-old theatre and we’ve loved almost every minute.
+When we took over the theatre the lobby was filled with a videotape rental shop, there was no internet, kids used payphones to get a ride home, real 35 mm film rolled through the projectors, the restrooms looked like a place not to linger, and there were just two tired old screens.

-Today there’s three fully modernized digital theatres including the grand “Dreamland” with balcony, and the Colonial Theatre is doing well and positioned comfortably to go another hundred years.
+Today there are three fully modernized digital theatres including the grand ‘Dreamland’ with balcony, and the Colonial Theatre is doing well and positioned comfortably to go another hundred years.
 It is time for the next generation of people who love movies, theatre, community, and the public to present life at The Colonial Theatre.

-This historic landmark has seen many great shows since 1912 and it will continue to do so.
-An operating theatre in a downtown is not only a cultural anchor and social center, but an economic engine for the area as well.
-The Colonial Theatre has the added distinction to be a piece of living history with 103 years of movies shown.
+Having a downtown theatre is not only a cultural anchor and social center, but an economic engine for the area as well.
+The Colonial Theatre has the added distinction to be a piece of living history with 110-years of movies shown.
 It is located in a designated Historic District, and in 1995 the United States Department of the Interior placed The Colonial Theatre on the National Register of Historic Places.

 Just as we could not imagine the Colonial Theatre without John Grant after he had served for nearly fifty years as the manager and face of The Colonial Theatre we know this change may roil the waters; change makes people nervous.
 But we are excited to hear what new managers of this beloved rock of Belfast’s foundation will bring to the programming and management of the theatre.
 New people bring new ideas.
 We’re proud of what we have done but we know there are great creative minds with ideas just waiting to spring onto the screen and stage.